-We are pleased to announce the beta release of HashiCorp Consul 1.10.
+We are pleased to announce that HashiCorp Consul 1.10 is now generally available to all users.
 This release is yet another step forward in our effort to help organizations run Consul efficiently at scale and seamlessly integrate service mesh into their application workflows.
 Consul 1.10 contains a number of exciting features that we will review in this blog.
-If you are interested in trying out the beta, it is now available on our GitHub release page.

 As with any service mesh, Consul facilitates secure service-to-service communication through sidecar proxies, typically Envoy.
 Previously, our goal was to allow users to be very prescriptive in the flow of traffic between these services by setting dedicated upstreams and guidance to the proxies for connectivity.
 While many users value this capability, others prefer to allow the mesh to govern itself and allow Envoy to infer the destination based on the application information.